featherbear/UNSW-COMP2121/blog/content/post/assignment/report.md

     * Every time the counter decrements, the new time is displayed on the LCD screen (top-left)
     * If the timer reaches zero, the microwave enters the `FINISHED` state

+# Implementation

-## Decisions
+## Design Decisions / Rationale

-### Backlight
+### Hardware Usage

-When the backlight is dimmed, any keypad button will reactivate the display - however the keypad function will be dismissed if invalid at the time of press
+* Timer 0 - Debouncing
+* Timer 1 - Central clock
+* Timer 3 - PWM controller motor
+* Timer 5 - PWM controlled LCD backlight
+* Port A, F - LCD Screen
+* Port C - LED Bar
+* Port D - Push Buttons
+* Port E - Motor
+  * Used for OC3B pin
+* Port G - LED
+  * _Door LED_
+* Port K - Keypad
+  * Used because they are also Pin Change Interrupt pins
+  * Can be used to trigger the PCINT2 interrupt
+* Port L - LCD Screen Light
+  * Used for OC5B pin

 ### Door Open LED

 When the microwave door is open, the STROBE LED will be turned on continually, rather than the top-most LED of the LED bar.

-LED9 can be mapped to PG2 instead, if the top-most LED of the LED bar is desired
+`LED9` can be mapped to `PG2` instead, if the top-most LED of the LED bar is desired

 ### Input Design

-I have decided to implement all buttons to trigger as an interrupt.
+I have decided to implement all buttons to trigger as an interrupt - as like an event-based approach.
 To mitigate switch bouncing - **All buttons will share a single software debouncer** (`timer0`).
 Whilst the OPEN and CLOSE buttons don't _really_ need to be debounced, we'll do it anyway.

-# Implementation
+### Interrupts

+To mitigate interrupt events modifying registers from other operations, interrupts share their own general purpose register `r18`; rather than using `r17`.

+Consequently, there is a `isRunning` and `isRunningISR` macro.

-## Keypad
+### Keypad

 The example keypad checking code (Lab 4) executes under the guise that it will be run continually in a loop.